javisasan/vending-machine-kata/README.md

 The machine can sell three items: Water = 0.65, Juice = 1.00, Soda = 1.50.

+The machine will use inserted coins for giving exchange.
+Also coins used in item bought will be added as exchange coins.

 ## Some decisions

 Decided to use PHP and Symfony in order to create an Hexagonal application with a couple of Bounded Contexts, one for `Vending` (machine) and another one for the `SharedKernel`.